amunategui/amunategui.github.io/_posts/2016-03-19-survival-ensembles.md

 Instead, we'll use a survival model (<a href='https://cran.r-project.org/web/packages/ranger/index.html' target='_blank'>ranger: A Fast Implementation of Random Forests</a>) that will give us an outcome probability over a time continuum (flipping the non-event to event probability), and a classification model (<a href='https://cran.r-project.org/web/packages/gbm/index.html' target='_blank'>gbm: Generalized Boosted Regression Models</a>), where we'll measure the probability of the same event happening within x periods.
 We'll then look at two ways of ensembling the models and hope for synergy.

 We will use the <a href='https://en.wikipedia.org/wiki/Receiver_operating_characteristic#Area_under_curve' target='_blank'>Area under the curve (AUC)</a> to measure the different approaches.
-We'll compare both estimates, then average out the results from both models, and finally ensemble them.
+We'll compare both estimates, then average out the results from both models, and then ensemble them.

 We'll run our tests on the <a href='https://www.umass.edu/statdata/statdata/data/actg320.txt' target='_blank'>AIDS Clinical Trials Group Study 320 Data</a> from the <a href='https://www.umass.edu/' target='_blank'>University of Massachusetts Amherst</a>.
 The data represents a double-blind, placebo-controlled trial comparing two different sets of medication in HIV-infected patients.
 The outcome measures the time to AIDS diagnosis or death.
 <BR><BR>